 LinkedIn Ads are expensive.
 Bad targeting makes them ruinous.

 LinkedIn advertising already costs more per click than any other major platform.
 Average CPCs run $5 to $12.
 CPMs sit between $30 and $55.
 That's the baseline cost of doing business on the platform.
-There's no way around those numbers.
+There's no way around it.

-But the real damage doesn't come from LinkedIn's pricing.
+The real damage doesn't come from LinkedIn's pricing, though.
 It comes from how most advertisers set up their audiences.
 They go too broad.
-They target by job title alone, or by industry alone, or they let LinkedIn's default settings do the work for them.
-The result is an audience that looks big on paper and converts at nearly zero in practice.
+They target by job title alone, by industry alone, or they let LinkedIn's default settings do the work.
+The result is an audience that looks big on paper and converts at near-zero in practice.

-The 95-5 rule applies here directly.
-At any given time, only about 3 to 6% of your total addressable market is actively in a buying cycle.
-The other 94 to 97% are not looking, not comparing, and not ready to act on your ad no matter how good the creative is.
-When you target a broad audience, you're paying LinkedIn prices to reach a group that is overwhelmingly not in market.
+The 95-5 rule applies directly.
+At any given moment, only about 3 to 6% of your total addressable market is actively in a buying cycle.
+The other 94 to 97% aren't looking, aren't comparing, aren't going to act on your ad no matter how sharp the creative is.
+When you target a broad audience, you're paying LinkedIn prices to reach a group that is overwhelmingly out of market.

 "Only 5% of B2B buyers are in-market at any given time.
 The other 95% won't buy no matter what you put in front of them."
 (Ehrenberg-Bass Institute, How Brands Grow)